 Income figures are intended as a guide only.

-Typical hours of work are generally 9am to 5pm, Monday to Friday week.
-Flexi-time arrangements will sometimes be available and you may need to work some evenings and weekends to attend meetings and promotional events.
+You’ll typically work a 9am to 5pm, Monday to Friday week.
+Flexi-time arrangements will sometimes be available and you may need to work occasional evenings and weekends to attend meetings and promotional events.

 You can work part-time or on a consultancy basis.
 Career breaks are also possible, but if you take these you would ideally keep up to date with changes in legislation and initiatives.